Martin-Baker Research Award

-The award honors two respected teachers of mycology, both of whom had long and distinguished careers in mycology, and both of whom have faithfully served the Mycological Society of America in several capacities (see biographies below).
-The Martin-Baker Award is awarded to a recent (within 10 years) Ph.D. mycologist for the support of new or ongoing research.
+The Martin-Baker award honors two respected teachers of mycology, both of whom had long and distinguished careers in mycology, and both of whom have faithfully served the Mycological Society of America in several capacities (see biographies below).
+The Martin-Baker Award is given to a recent (within 10 years) PhD mycologist for the support of new or ongoing research.

 - An individual in a small department, who, because of heavy teaching schedules, may find it difficult to attract major grant support